-Users can also integrate online travel sites, such as Booking.com and Expedia, with more coming down the pipeline, including Airbnb.
+Users can also integrate online travel sites, such as Booking.com, Expedia, and Airbnb.
 And if these features aren’t convincing enough, Roombler assures no training is necessary, hopefully meaning users won’t experience the steep learning curve that often comes with traditional hotel management software.

 Roombler operates on iOS.

 Cost: Roombler’s pricing is simple: It’s 11 euros per unit per month.
 You can get a 20% discount by paying for the year.

 A free 15-day trial is available for those interested.

 SabeeApp’s demonstration of what the app looks like from the guest’s perspective

 Running a boutique hotel or a bed-and-breakfast requires software that’s a little different than that used by giant hotels.
 SabeeApp is cloud-based software “specially tailored to independent hotels and resorts, apartments, guest houses, and the special needs of hostels.”

 It offers an all-in-one management system that includes a front desk for reservations and housekeeping, a booking engine, and a way to accept secure payments.

 SabeeApp will automatically update your hotel’s rates and availability in real time.
 Because it’s web-based, there’s no need for installation, maintenance, or backup.